 - ADMINISTRATIVE DIRECTOR'S OFFICE

-Specialized Experience: One (1) year of progressively responsible work experience in the enforcement of security laws, rules and regulations pertaining to the protection of personnel and property.
+Specialized Experience: Two (2) years of progressively responsible work experience in the enforcement of security laws, rules and regulations pertaining to the protection of personnel and property.

 Applicants must possess a valid license to drive in the State of Hawai‘i.

-All applicants must be able to obtain valid First Aid and Cardio Pulmonary Resuscitation (CPR) certificates, or equivalent within six (6) months from the date of employment.
+All applicants must obtain valid First Aid and Cardio Pulmonary Resuscitation (CPR) certificates, or equivalent within six (6) months from the date of employment.